Mesnage-Org/pgfinder/lib/docs/smithereens.md

 Rust packages are configured via the `Cargo.toml` which is used by [Cargo][cargo] the Rust package manager to build the package.
 This handles downloading dependencies, compiling the package and making binaries that can be used.

-Once you are on the correct branch (`wasm-pilot` as of 2024-03-06) it is simple to use Cargo to
+Once you are on the correct branch (`pgfinder-2` as of 2024-07-22) it is simple to use Cargo to

 ``` bash
 cargo build